Save up to 25%… Shop Our Birthday Sale Now!

 So, what exactly is Chaga, you ask?

-Common names for chaga include clinker polypore, cinder conk or birch canker polypore (not to be confused with birch polypore - Fomitopsis betulina).
+Common names for Chaga include clinker polypore, tinder conk, cinder conk, or birch canker polypore (not to be confused with birch polypore - Fomitopsis betulina).
 In British Columbia, Inonotus obliquus is classified as a tree disease.

 How Chaga Grows: